kaizen-ai/kaizenflow/documentation/general/code_style.md

 - We map submodules using `PYTHONPATH` so that the imports are independent from the position of the submodule

-- In this way code can be moved across repos without changing the imports
+- In this way, the submodule code can be moved in the repos without changing the imports

 ## Don't use evil `import *`

-- Do not use in notebooks or code this evil import
+- Do not use in notebooks or code the evil `import *`
     - **Bad**
         ```python
         from edgar.utils import *